knetikmedia/knetikcloud-java-client/docs/UsersFriendshipsApi.md

 Add a friend

 As a user, either creates or confirm a pending request.
-As an admin, call this endpoint twice while inverting the IDs to create a confirmed friendship.
+As an admin, call this endpoint twice while inverting the IDs to create a confirmed friendship. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; FRIENDSHIPS_ADMIN or (FRIENDSHIPS_USER and owner)

 ### Example
 ```java